 The total of 113.4 million share appreciation right units of the first phase share appreciation rights have been exercised in 2013.

-As at 31 December 2015, 132.2 million share appreciation right units of the second phase share appreciation rights can be exercised, the rest of the second phase share appreciation rights are not vested.
+For the year ended 31 December 2016, compensation expense of RMB53 million in respect of the second phase share appreciation rights was reversed in profit and loss because of failure to satisfy the performance conditions.